Learn more about the police competition

 Finally, police competitions can serve as a way to increase public support for law enforcement agencies.

-By showcasing the professionalism and expertise of officers during these events, communities are more likely to develop trust in their local police departments, which can lead to improved police-community relations.
+By showcasing the professionalism and expertise of police officers during these events, communities are more likely to develop trust in their local police departments, which can lead to improved police-community relations.